robotnyc/vacation-mode-action/README.md

 1. Pin the issue so your community can clearly see that you are on vacation.
 1. Include a description/out-of-office note in the issue explaining to your community why their interactions will be limited.
 See below for an example.

 _Dear community, as the maintainer of this project, I have put the repository in "vacation mode" so that I can take a much needed and deserved break without worrying about tasks piling up while I recharge.
 I hope you can understand the need to take this action and not just "turn off notifications".
-Anyone who has experienced a company wide shutdown would understand, that it's much easier to disconnect from work when everyone does at the same time._
+Anyone who has experienced a company-wide shutdown would understand, that it's much easier to disconnect from work when everyone does at the same time._

 _Know that your contributions are valuable and appreciated, so please subscribe to this issue and get notified when I'm back and ready to resume actively maintaining this project._